Lauravue7/financial-literacy-with-laura/README.md

 ## 💡 What You’ll Find Here
 This site includes:
 - ✨ **Workshops** like *Budget Like a Boss*, *Credit Confidence*, and *Investing 101*
-- ❤️ **Financial Literacy Family Foundation** — our nonprofit bringing free workshops to schools, churches, and communities
+- ❤️ **Financial Literacy Family Foundation** — our nonprofit bringing free workshops to schools, churches, and communities.
+Pending 501c.
 - 📚 Practical resources, tools, and guides designed to turn money stress into money strength

 ## 🚀 Get Involved